interactive-fiction-class/interactive-fiction-class.github.io/homeworks/planning/planning.md

 ```
 (:goal (and (inventory npc water) (treated water)))
 ```
 * What are the actions that someone need to take in order to reach the goal?
 This step is all about searching for water, so in our domain PDDL we might define an action schema called `collect_water`.
 We'll say that the parameters are a person and a location.
 The locations that are mentioned as having fresh water are: a creek, a stream, a pond, waterfalls, and rapids.
-We coluld specify that these are sources of water in one of two ways.
-We could add a predciate `(has_water ?loc)` or we could sepcify a sub-type of location called `water_source` and constrain the location parameter of `collect_water` be that sub-type.
+We coluld specify that these are sources of water by adding a predciate `(has_water ?loc)`,  or we could sepcify a sub-type of location called `water_source` and constrain the location parameter of `collect_water` be that sub-type.

 ```
 (:action collect-water
   :parameters (?p - person ?l1 - location)
-  :precondition (and (at ?p ?l1) (has-water ?l1))
+  :precondition (and (at ?p ?l1) (has_water ?l1))
   :effect (and (inventory ?p water) (not (treated water))
 )
 ```